 Standing or sitting for long periods, being overweight, an airplane ride, pregnancy, and an injury such as a sprained ankle are all possible causes for swelling in the feet.

 There are also certain medications which reduce blood circulation and increase the thickness of the blood.
 This can cause edema in the feet and other areas of the body.
 Review the side effects of your medications to see if they can cause edema.

 Edema is also associated with many medical conditions.
 Because of this, it is a good idea to talk to your doctor if you are experiencing persistent or painful swelling, especially if it is accompanied by other symptoms.

 How Can I Treat Edema in My Feet/Ankles?

 Elevate The Affected Area

-Simple things such as daily activity which includes stretching and moving the legs can help to reduce edema.
-Try adding a daily walk to your routine, or a midday stretch to keep your blood moving and your legs healthy.
+Simple things such as daily activities which include stretching and moving the legs can help to reduce edema.
+Try adding a daily walk to your routine, or a midday stretch to keep your blood moving and your legs and feet healthy.